 Thoughts on the connection between vaccines and aborted fetal tissue (please see our article on abortion):

 Some people worry about the fact that some vaccines are grown in cell cultures that were originally obtained from human fetuses.
 Viruses require a living host in which to grow, and vaccine manufacturers prefer human cells because some viruses can only grow in certain cells, and other viruses that occur in animal cells could harm people.
 Research is currently underway to develop molecular tools that will allow vaccine production without the use of live host cells.
 Currently, the human cell strains used to produce some vaccines can be maintained for long periods of time in a laboratory setting and can reliably support the growth of viruses that infect humans.
 Vaccines developed from these strains have been proven safe for humans.
 Two different strains of human diploid cell cultures made from fetuses have been used extensively for vaccine production for decades.
 WI-38 came from lung cells from a female fetus of 3-months gestation and MRC-5 was developed from lung cells from a 14-week-old male fetus.
-Both fetuses were intentionally aborted, but neither was aborted for the purpose of obtaining cells for viral culture.
-The cellular biologists who made the cell cultures did not induce the abortions.
+Both fetuses were intentionally aborted, but the cellular biologists who made the cell cultures did not induce the abortions.
 These two cell strains have been growing under laboratory conditions for more than 35 years.
 These cell cultures have been used to prepare hundreds of millions of doses of vaccines, preventing millions of cases of chicken pox, rubella, rabies, and hepatitis A.